Get to Know Your Presenter

 Doug LaBelle, LCSW, ICGC-II, CEAP, is a licensed Clinical Social Worker in Illinois and Wisconsin, International Certified Gambling Counselor II, Certified Employee Assistance Professional, and a Trainer with the Wisconsin Council on Problem Gambling.
 He has over 35 years of experience as an administrator, clinician, trainer, and presenter.
 Doug has worked with organizations, groups, individuals, and families impacted by Behavioral Health Disorders including Substance Use Disorder, Gambling Disorder, and Gaming Disorder.
 Doug is currently working as an Independent Consultant, EAP Professional, Presenter, and Trainer with a specialty in Gambling/Gambling Disorder and Video Gaming/Gaming Disorder.

-Andrew J. Schreier is an Independent Clinical Supervisor, Clinical Substance Abuse Counselor, Licensed Professional Counselor, and International Certified Gambling Counselor – I. He is currently a Clinical Supervisor at Community Medical Services, South Milwaukee, that provides medicated-assisted treatment for individuals with opioid dependency.
+Andrew J. Schreier is an Independent Clinical Supervisor, Clinical Substance Abuse Counselor, Licensed Professional Counselor, and International Certified Gambling Counselor – II.
+He is the Wisconsin Clinical Coordinator for Community Medical Services – South Milwaukee that provides medicated-assisted treatment for individuals with opioid use disorder.
+He provides oversight and guidance for all clinical and behavioral health services.
 Mr. Schreier also works at New Life Resources, Inc. that provides individual counseling/therapy, children and adolescent services, couples/marital counseling, step/blended families, group therapy, addiction counseling, psychological testing, and consultation.
-Years of counseling experience include working in group homes, a halfway house, as well as residential and medicated-assisted treatment and outpatient treatment settings.
-Mr. Schreier is the author of “Addiction & Recovery” and ongoing podcast entitled “Talking Addiction & Recovery.”
+Experience over the years includes working in group homes, a halfway house, residential, medicated-assisted treatment, and outpatient treatment settings working with a variety of addictions.
+He presents on various topics related to substance use, mental health, gambling, clinical supervision, ethics, and various other topics to statewide and national audiences.
+Mr. Schreier is the host of “Talking Addiction & Recovery” Podcast.